Nature's Elders

 Working closely with our legal team and the Tasmanian National Parks Association, our campaign against this luxury tourism development on Halls Island culminated in a win in the Supreme Court.
 In December 2021, Wild Drake finally dropped its proposal, a significant victory in the battle to keep Australia’s nature protected and open to the public.

 Unfortunately, the company is once again seeking to push through its plans.
-Despite Tasmania’s Supreme Court denying Wild Drake a planning permit, Wild Drake is seeking EPBC approval for its proposal.
-This involves public comment.
-This is where you come in.
+Despite Tasmania’s Supreme Court denying Wild Drake a planning permit, Wild Drake is still seeking EPBC approval for its proposal.
+As part of that process over 5,000 of you made submissions expressing concern about Wild Drake's plans.
+In line with this contentious proposal and 5000 plus opposing submissions, in November 2023 the federal government deferred giving EPBC approval until a full cultural assessment is conducted by the developer Wild Drake.

 “Something as globally-significant as lutruwita’s (Tasmania’s) World Heritage area should never be privatised so that the few can profit from the exclusion of the many.
 The Tasmanian government's parks privatisation policy needs to be scrapped.”— Tasmanian Campaign Manager, Tom Allen.